 MARCH 12TH: The first confirmed case of coronavirus is reported in the state of Maine.
-We knew it was skill expertise and provide more efficient services to our partners and patients.
+We knew it was only a matter time before it got to our state and here it was.
+The week prior, I had been in British Columbia and watched as the numbers of cases and states reporting cases began to rise exponentially.
 Washington was already a mess.
 Several of my friends had connections through Seattle to get home.
 Fortunately, my connections were all in Canada.
 Was it safe to fly?
 Fear started to sink in.